beaubranton4/ncaa_d1_baseball_stats/README.md

     - hit enter
 - Voila!
 Your Data Lake and Data Warehouse have been created.

+- Next we will need to start a docker image with Mage -Must install Docker on machine (or should i install Docker for them in VM)

 - Updating Variables in Mage and Getting it to Run Pipelines (Terraform)
     - Need to spin up Mage using standalone repo outside of magic-zoomcamp
     - Make sure service account JSON key is accessible.
 Can i keep in same location and point in io_config.yml or does it have to be moved in mage folder.